 vercel deploy

-Once your app is deployed, it will start tracking visitors and page views.
+Once deployed, it will start tracking visitors and page views.